SkylineCommunications/dataminer-docs/develop/devguide/Connector/LogicQActions.md

 > [!NOTE]
 >
 > - DataMiner will only create an instance of the class containing the entry point method if this method is not a static method (see [Instance entry methods](xref:LogicQActions#instance-entry-methods)).
 Therefore, if you want to make use of the IDisposable functionality, make sure you use a non-static entry point method so that an instance gets created.
-> - This also applies to any other class the entrypoint may be in (see [Multiple entry methods](xref:LogicQActions#multiple-entry-methods)).
+> - This also applies to any other class the entry point may be in (see [Multiple entry methods](xref:LogicQActions#multiple-entry-methods)).
 > - This coincides with the IsActive property of the SLProtocol interface being set to false, which prevents further function calls to the object from being executed.
 > - The Dispose method is called by a separate thread than the one stopping the element.
 Its purpose is to release lingering resources and connections when the element is stopped.